MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **_Note:_** Only those attributes of the Fault Management Job that should be modified, should be included in the Modify Fault Management Job Request.

-Section `servicePayloadSpecificAttributes` of the Modify Fault Management Job request allows for the introduction of service-specific properties of Fault Management Job as the API payload.
+Section `serviceSpecificConfiguration` of the Modify Fault Management Job request allows for the introduction of service-specific properties of Fault Management Job as the API payload.
 The extension mechanism is described in detail in [Section 5.3](#53-integration-of-service-fault-management-specification-into-fault-management-api).